What is a basic bank account?

 This type of collateral is often used in the case of home loan agreements.

-It is common for the credit institution to require the constitution in its favour of a mortgage on the financed property.
+It is common for the credit institution to require the constitution of a mortgage in its favour on the financed property.
 The property can be the dwelling acquired, constructed or renovated that is financed by the loan, including the land.

 When assessing applications for home loans and other mortgage loans, the credit institution evaluates the property given as collateral for the loan.
 In this case: